prefer_css_page_size parameter allows you to control whether CSS-defined page sizes take precedence over the API-specified paper size.

 CSS-driven layouts: When your HTML content includes specific

-size rules that are essential to the layout design. - Consistent sizing across sources: When you want to ensure all documents use the same paper size regardless of their CSS settings.
+@pagesize rules that are essential to the layout design. - Consistent sizing across sources: When you want to ensure all documents use the same paper size regardless of their CSS settings.

 - Web-to-print workflows: When converting web content that already has print-specific CSS rules that should be respected.